-On September 17, 2021, the Company closed on an underwritten public offering of 4,005,588 shares of common stock, for gross proceeds of approximately \$10.0 million.
+On September 17, 2021, the Company closed on an underwritten public offering of 4,005,588 shares of common stock for gross proceeds of approximately \$10.0 million.
 Net proceeds totaled approximately \$9.0 million after deducting the underwriting discounts and commissions and other costs associated with the offering and after giving effect to the underwriters' full exercise of their overallotment option.

-As of March 31, 2022 and December 31, 2021, cash and cash equivalents were \$19.3 million and \$24.2 million, respectively.
-Our business strategy and ability to fund our operations in the future depends in part on our ability to grow the Aquadex Business by establishing a sales force, selling our products to hospitals and other healthcare facilities, and controlling costs.
-While we expect to continue to receive proceeds from the exercise of warrants, we will likely need to seek additional financing in the future, which, to date, has been through offerings of our equity.
-The disruption created by COVID-19 in our operations, our sales outlook, and the capital markets where we would seek such financing, have created uncertainty about our ability to access the capital markets in future periods.
+As of September 30, 2022 and December 31, 2021, cash and cash equivalents were \$12.1 million and \$24.2 million, respectively.
+Our business strategy and ability to fund our operations in the future depends in part on our ability to grow the Aquadex Business by expanding our salesforce, selling our products to hospitals, outpatient centers and other healthcare facilities, and controlling costs.
+While we expect to continue to receive proceeds from the exercise of warrants, we will need to seek additional financing in the future, which, to date, has been through offerings of our equity.
+The disruption created by COVID-19 in our operations, our sales outlook, and to the capital markets where we would seek such financing has created uncertainty about our ability to access the capital markets in future periods.